stonepros/stone/doc/rados/api/librados-intro.rst

 Step 3: Creating an I/O Context
 ===============================

-Once your app has a cluster handle and a connection to a Ceph Storage Cluster, you may create an I/O Context and begin reading and writing data.
+Once your app has a cluster handle and a connection to a Stone Storage Cluster, you may create an I/O Context and begin reading and writing data.
 An I/O Context binds the connection to a specific pool.
 The user must have appropriate `CAPS`_ permissions to access the specified pool.
 For example, a user with read